napframework/nap-docs/app/manual/06_rendering.md

 The actual application contains almost no code.
 Almost all of the functionality comes from the resources and components defined in [Napkin](@ref napkin):

 The `Image` points to a file on disk, which we want to apply as a texture to the cube.
 NAP loads the image from disk and uploads the pixel data to the GPU on initialization.
 The image is now a texture on the GPU that can be bound to the shader.
-The role of the material is to bind this `CubeTexture` to the `inTexture` input of the shader, just before the cube is rendered.
+The role of the material is to bind this `CubeTexture` to the `inTexture` input of the cube shader, just before the cube is rendered.
 Initialization fails if the material can't bind the texture to the shader.

 Next we create a simple scene structure that contains the cube and a camera.
 The [renderable mesh component](@ref nap::RenderableMeshComponent) of the `CubeEntity` binds the mesh to the material and draws it when called by the render service, using the view matrix provided by the `CameraEntity`.
 Initialization of the component fails if the mesh / material combination is incompatible.
 The [transform component](@ref nap::TransformComponent) positions the cube at the origin of the scene and the [rotate component](@ref nap::RotateComponent) rotates the cube around the y axis once every 10 seconds.